 Roller lawnmowers are designed for people looking for the perfect stripe on their lawns.
 Although less manoeuvrable than their counterparts due to the extra weight of the rear roller, the action of the roller flattening the grass behind it is what creates the striped effect.

 Now that you’ve selected your lawnmower, it’s time to make sure you have all the extras you’ll need to use, store and maintain it.

-Pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.
+If you’ve chosen a cordless mower it’s a good idea to pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.

 There is a range of support available should you encounter an issue with your lawnmower at any stage.
 If you have bought your product within the last 6 months you may be entitled to a refund if brought back to store, however there is a variety of other support available.
 We stock a wide range of spare parts both instore and online with matching parts across lawnmower blades, trimmer spools and chainsaw chains to name a few, spare batteries for cordless products and a range of oils and fuel enhancer for petrol products.
 All our vendors also have aftersales contact support available which can help you troubleshoot any issues and provide any advice on how best to look after your product or in some cases send you spare parts or repair your product.
 These details can be found here.